 Your friends have caught you updating with a funny Facebook status in the middle of a serious conversation.
 “No, yes, I know Trump will only support DACA in exchange for funding for his wall, but—wait, what are you– why peach and eggplant emojis?”

 You have forgotten what it was like to go to the bathroom without your phone.
 To be fair, though, when else are you going to look at memes or swipe Tinder (obviously not in public)?
 You know the drill, swipe, tap, scroll, wipe.

-A new week rolls around and someone asks you how your weekend was… as if they didn’t see your 3 different Burning Man instagrams, your eponymous Facebook album, and deluge of snaps?
+A new week rolls around and someone asks you how your weekend was… as if they didn’t see your 3 different Burning Man Instagrams, your eponymous Facebook album, and a deluge of snaps?
 What an ungrateful follo- I mean, friend. (note to self: unfollow Steve).

 You “like” all of your own content.
 Yes, I know.
 Self-love and a sense of self-worth are great.
 But, nothing screams auto-fellatio more than you liking your status on your forward thinking opinion of equal pay.

 You feel such a compulsion to “check-in” to every place you go that you even consider “checking-in” to the restroom.
 Of course, you don’t check in until you’ve liked your own status on how Facebook is unfairly monitoring its users.